BryanEAtherton/Create-a-Ticket/README.md

 <img src="https://i.imgur.com/O2cG7Hf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-1. From the User login page we can sign in to a User profile or start a Ticket as a guest user.
+1. From the User login page, we can sign in to a User profile or start a Ticket as a guest user.
 </p>
 <br />